satellite-image-deep-learning/techniques/README.md

 * [The finest resolution urban outdoor heat exposure maps in major US cities](https://xiaojianggis.github.io/heatexpo/) -> urban microclimate modeling based on high resolution 3D urban models and meteorological data makes it possible to examine how people are exposed to heat stress at a fine spatio-temporal level.
 * [Object_Classification_in_Thermal_Images](https://www.researchgate.net/publication/328400392_Object_Classification_in_Thermal_Images_using_Convolutional_Neural_Networks_for_Search_and_Rescue_Missions_with_Unmanned_Aerial_Systems) -> classification accuracy was improved by adding the object size as a feature directly within the CNN
 * [Thermal imaging with satellites](https://chrieke.medium.com/thermal-imaging-with-satellites-34f381856dd1) blog post by Christoph Rieke
+* [Object Detection on Thermal Images](https://medium.com/@joehoeller/object-detection-on-thermal-images-f9526237686a) -> using YOLO-v3 and applied to a terrestrial dataset from FLIR, the article offers some usful insights into the model training, with [repo](https://github.com/salinaaaaaa/Object-Detection-on-Thermal-Images)

 ## SAR
 * [Removing speckle noise from Sentinel-1 SAR using a CNN](https://medium.com/upstream/denoising-sentinel-1-radar-images-5f764faffb3e)